Harry-young-0/GeTAP/README.md

 ![D2](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/9aa05308-2af7-407f-b40f-1f2bd4d594d7)

-E - Key: Above x axis, increased expression, Below x axis decreased expression, y axis: -log(p(trait change)) , color = direction of TRAIT change. i.e yellow = SNP increases trait, purple = SNP decreases trait.
+### E - Key: Above x axis, increased expression, Below x axis decreased expression, y axis: -log(p(trait change)) , color = direction of TRAIT change. i.e yellow = SNP increases trait, purple = SNP decreases trait.

-E1 - Individual SNP-trait associations within grouped into Trait Groups.
+### E1 - Individual SNP-trait associations within grouped into Trait Groups.

 ![E1](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/c0bc1a0a-55dd-47e5-9b40-48dea82ae38b)

-E2 - E1 without Other Gene Expression Change or Other categories because these are often very big and so can obscure the other results.
+### E2 - E1 without Other Gene Expression Change or Other categories because these are often very big and so can obscure the other results.

 ![E2](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/c4fef5ab-7fff-40ab-b866-415b573ac29e)

-E3 - Expanding just the Other Gene Expression Change category to look at the individual traits (in this case genes) your gene of interest/your SNPs effect.
+### E3 - Expanding just the Other Gene Expression Change category to look at the individual traits (in this case genes) your gene of interest/your SNPs effect.

 ![E3](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/7cd0514d-c796-4aa3-9dfb-93bad8ed7c93)

-E4 - Expanding the top 5 traitgroups (excluding Other Gene Expression Change and Other) to see individual traits within the categories.
+### E4 - Expanding the top 5 traitgroups (excluding Other Gene Expression Change and Other) to see individual traits within the categories.
 In this case displaying just one example NOTE: these can often be very big, if the plot outright breaks hopefully you can find and fix it within the code but if not please email me and I'll be happy to modify it for you.

 ![E4](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/8dede27f-da50-43f0-87b4-361fd0c4b61e)

-F1-2 - Normalised versions of E1 for comparing between genes. y axis: (number of SNP-Trait assocations within that category) / (total SNP-trait associations).
+### F1-2 - Normalised versions of E1 for comparing between genes. y axis: (number of SNP-Trait assocations within that category) / (total SNP-trait associations).

-F1 - E1, normalised to the dataset
+### F1 - E1, normalised to the dataset

 ![F1](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/5cc5f83b-5ad4-4b74-9171-7bbc549b1442)

-F2 - F1 without other and other gene expression change for clarity (see above)
+### F2 - F1 without other and other gene expression change for clarity (see above)

 ![F2](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/ce0b2298-199e-4598-b68f-347d4e58c7dd)

-G - How many of your SNPs are based in regulatory regions (auto assigned from ensembl) - I always find this super interesting because so far the vast majority are not found in traditional regulatory regions
+### G - How many of your SNPs are based in regulatory regions (auto assigned from ensembl) - I always find this super interesting because so far the vast majority are not found in traditional regulatory regions

 ![G](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/1c9444a0-7683-4bd2-9dff-51f0bfde26a8)

-H - Circos displaying the overlap of Tissue Groups where teh SNPs were found compared to the Trait Groups their associated traits are in:
+### H - Circos displaying the overlap of Tissue Groups where teh SNPs were found compared to the Trait Groups their associated traits are in:

 ![Circos](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/fc2dbdea-f5f6-4767-90e3-30fdfef71ddf)

-The pipeline will automatically open a shiny app of the data.
-All the plots shown can be found as pdfs in the Final_plots and Cricos folders if you'd prefer.
-Also, the Shiny app can be reopened anytime by using the shiny app rerun chunk on lines 3204-3215 (click the play symbol top right of the box).
-This will include the circos plots that display more nicely in that format than they do as the output pdfs in the circos subfolder.

 ## Troubleshooting
 This pipeline uses three servers, ieugwasr, LDlink and ensembl.
 All of these have a timeout if it takes too long to run.
 The pipeline will stop running and an error message will pop up in the console (bottom left box).
 If this happens please try again later, evenings are often less busy.
 If it keeps erroring let me know and I'll help as much as I can!